Business Resource Center

-Your customer filed a chargeback stating that they never received an item they ordered and paid for.
+- Item Not Received (INR).
+Your customer states that they never received an item they ordered and paid for.

-Your customer filed a chargeback claiming someone accessed their PayPal account or financial information without their permission and sent you a payment.
+- Unauthorized Transaction/Payment Reversal.
+Your customer claims that someone accessed their PayPal account or financial information without their permission and sent you a payment.

-Your customer filed a chargeback stating that the item they received was significantly different than what they ordered.
+- Significantly Not As Described (SNAD).
+Your customer states that the item they received was significantly different than what they ordered.
 For example, your customer ordered a red sweater and received a blue sweater.

 What can you do to help protect yourself?

-Always respond to chargebacks.
+Always respond to credit card chargebacks.
 If you follow eligibility requirements, PayPal Seller Protection will protect you from liability for unauthorized transaction and INR chargebacks.
-Unfortunately, while SNAD chargebacks aren’t covered under PayPal Seller Protection, sometimes they can be resolved with the buyer before the dispute escalates to a chargeback.
+Unfortunately, while SNAD chargebacks aren’t covered under PayPal Seller Protection, they can sometimes be resolved with the buyer before the dispute escalates.